-You should take your pics in your figure poses at this point.
+You should take your photos in your figure poses at this point.
 Take photos of the model pose, front pose, quarter turn right, quarter turn left, and back pose.
 You’ll need to be able to view and assess your physique from ALL angles, just as the judges will be doing.

+What about selfies?
 It would be best not to hold your smart phone up and try to take self snapshots if at all possible.
 Now, I do realize that you may not always have access to someone to take those glamorous photos, but when you can, do it.
 This will allow you to focus on you and your posing, not stabilizing a phone for a clear shot.